Edward Victor Appleton: Ionosphere

-Far from being conclusive, the success of the Oxford-Bournemouth experiment revealed a vast new field of study to be explored.
-It showed that there was indeed a reflecting layer high above the Earth but it also posed many new questions.
-What was the constitution of this layer, how did it reflect the waves, was it the same all over the earth, why did its effects change so dramatically between day and night, did it change throughout the year?
+Far from being conclusive, the success of the Oxford–Bournemouth experiment revealed a vast new field of study to be explored.
+It showed that there was indeed a reflecting layer high above the Earth but it also posed many new questions: What was the constitution of this layer?
+How did it reflect the waves?
+Was it the same all over the Earth?
+Why did its effects change so dramatically between day and night?
+Did it change throughout the year?
 Appleton would spend the rest of his life answering these questions.
 He developed a magneto-ionic theory based on the previous work of Lorentz and Maxwell to model the workings of this part of the atmosphere.
 Using this theory and further experiments, he showed that the so-called Kennelly–Heaviside layer was heavily ionised and thus conducting.
 This led to the term ionosphere.
 He showed free electrons to be the ionising agents.
 He discovered that the layer could be penetrated by waves above a certain frequency and that this critical frequency could be used to calculate the electron density in the layer.
-However these penetrating waves would also be reflected back, but from a much higher layer.
+However, these penetrating waves would also be reflected back, but from a much higher layer.
 This showed the ionosphere had a much more complex structure than first anticipated.
-The lower level was labelled E – Layer, reflected longer wavelengths and was found to be at approximately 78 miles (125 km).
-The high level, which had much higher electron density, was labelled F – Layer and could reflect much shorter wavelengths that penetrated the lower layer.
-It is situated 186 – 248 miles (300 – 400 km) above the earth's surface.
-It is this which is often referred to as the Appleton Layer as is responsible for enabling most long range short wave telecommunication.
+The lower level was labelled "E layer," which reflected longer wavelengths and was found to be at approximately 100 km.
+The high level—which had much higher electron density—was labelled "F layer," and could reflect much shorter wavelengths that penetrated the lower layer.
+It is situated 300 to 400 km above the Earth's surface.
+It is this, which is often referred to as the Appleton layer, that is responsible for enabling most long range shortwave telecommunication.